 In simple terms, npm-check-updates only modifies your package.json file.
 Run npm install to update your installed packages and package-lock.json.

-Steps to upgrade local Angular project package.json file to latest versions and install/update new package dependencies in "node_modules".
+local Angular project package.json file to latest versions and install/update new package dependencies in "node_modules".

 #1 - Install npm-check-updates to run the following npm command.